nedamohamadzadeh/GitHub-ForkRoster/README.md

 ### Objective

-Learn how to find and fork a public repository, commit changes to a working file, then create a pull request.
+Learn how to find and fork a public repository, commit changes to a working file, and create a pull request.

 ### Task

 After finding an interesting repository, create a fork, clone a local copy of the fork, and then edit a working file.
-Push the changes to your forked repo on GitHub and then submit your proposed changes to the repository owner for consideration via a **pull request**.
+Push the changes to your forked repo on GitHub and then submit your proposed changes to the repository owner for consideration as a **pull request**.

 ### Required Software